 ABOUT BILL SHELLEY: Bill Shelley has been filming since the 1970s when he recorded bands Twisted Sister and Joan Jett and the Blackhearts, then he directed music videos for Public Enemy.
 Shelley Archives was started in 1985 and today the company has over 100,000 reels of original 35mm and 16mm films in its archives and over 10,000 hours of rare concerts, television shows, promos, interviews, out-takes and home movies.
 Preservation of films and music clips is the main focus of the organization.

 Released in 1992, Tropical Campfires is described by AllMusic as "one of the finest and most underrated albums of the 1990s."
-Here's an ad sent in by Troy for one of the concerts promoting the album in Florida at Ruth Eckerd Hall.
+Nez toured in support of the LP, and here's an advertisement submitted by Troy for Michael's concert at Ruth Eckerd Hall in Clearwater, Florida on September 18, 1992:

 In February 1996, Davy Jones, who trained as a jockey before The Monkees, won his first race on Digpast at Lingfield Park Racecourse in Surrey, United Kingdom.
 Troy sent in this article talking about Davy's win.